justcoded/web-starter-kit/README-Front-end.md

      ├── components               #Global Reusable Presentational Components
      ├── layout                   #Global layout
      ├── pages                    #Global styles for pages
-     ├── style.scss               #Main scss file (can be used for importing another files) ├── tasks                       #Folder with tasks for gulpfile ├── vendor_entries              #Folder for vendor entries (plugins) ├── vendor.js                 #File for plugins js
+     ├── styles.scss               #Main scss file (can be used for importing another files) ├── tasks                       #Folder with tasks for gulpfile ├── vendor_entries              #Folder for vendor entries (plugins) ├── vendor.js                 #File for plugins js